Mauricio Pochettino: Return to Espanyol

 During the 2004 summer transfer window, he returned to Espanyol however, initially on loan, before he later made the transfer permanent.
 The return occurred midway through his first year, where Pochettino continued to play for two-and-a-half more seasons.
 In the 2005–06 Copa del Rey, he was an unused substitute at the final, where Espanyol beat Zaragoza 4–1.

 Following the win, Ernesto Valverde took over as manager in the summer of 2006, but he did not want Pochettino in the squad for the coming season.
 Pochettino announced his retirement as a player at the age of 34.
-He studied for a master's degree in sports management at a business school before training to be a coach in Madrid a year later.
+He studied for a master's degree in sports management at a business school, before training to be a coach in Madrid a year later.

 International career

 In 1992, Pochettino played four matches for the Argentina under-23 team at the CONMEBOL Pre-Olympic Tournament in Paraguay, which saw them fail to qualify for the 1992 Summer Olympics.

 Pochettino won 20 caps for the full side over a period of four years.
 He was handed his first senior international by his former manager Bielsa, playing his first match on 31 March 1999 in a friendly against the Netherlands at Amsterdam Arena, ending in a 1–1 draw.
 Pochettino scored his first goal on 17 November 1999 in another friendly, a 2–0 win over Spain.
 He was a participant at the 1999 Copa América and the 2002 FIFA World Cup under Bielsa, appearing in three complete matches as the nation were unsuccessful in progressing from the group stage in the latter tournament.

 Pochettino's most newsworthy highlight to the competition came during the second group stage match against England, when Italian referee Pierluigi Collina awarded Argentina's opponents a penalty, after the defender brought down Michael Owen in the box.
-The resulting kick was converted by David Beckham for the match's only goal.
+The resulting spot kick was converted by David Beckham for the match's only goal.